This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Car maintenance issues, which thankfully I didn’t have to deal with, are a whole separate ballgame.
 Turo provides a 24-hour roadside assistance hotline, but they don’t share details about how this works.
 A car maintenance issue mid-trip might mean you’re left without a vehicle while Turo or the owner handles it — and it was impossible for me to tell how responsibilities (both logistical and financial) are split between the owner, the renter, and Turo itself.

-I would be more willing to work within these trade-offs if the price differential was huge…but for everyday, regular cars, it seemed like you were only saving $5-10/day.
-The better deals are when you’re looking to upgrade your vehicle (which is something I have only splurged on once in my life; it’s just not something I value).
+I would be more willing to work within these trade-offs if the price differential was huge…but for everyday, regular cars, it seemed like you were only saving about $10/day.
+There are better deals are when you’re looking to upgrade your vehicle.

 Anyone who wants to drive a “fun” car.